bowdensl712/Endless-Dungeon/README.md

 Devlog (Problems and Solutions)-

     Problem: Since copied array entries are shallow copies, every time currentEnemy took damage, the HP of the base enemy changes.
     Solution: Used JSON.parse(JSON.stringify() to create a deep copy of the array.

 Problem: How to display the inventory text without messing up the current progress in travel/combat?
-    Solution: Just hide the container <div> and replace it with another inventory <div>.
+Solution: Just hide the container div and replace it with another inventory div.